Yinchang: In Germany

+Appointments in the late-Qing Dynasty

 In 1905 he was recalled to China and appointed the director of the Nobles' College (貴冑學堂總辦) in Beijing.
 Since Yinchang had cut his hair, he attached a wig braid to his official hat worn during his frequent summons at court, much to the disapproval of the old bureaucrats.
 He began his campaign for modernization first by changing the traditional uniforms of the Chinese Army to uniforms modeled on those of the German Army.
 For equipment, he ordered arms and ammunition from Krupp.
 Yinchang was a leading advocate for the abolition of the Imperial Examination, which he thought was essential to the modernization of China.
 Most importantly, this had far-reaching effects; supplanting the Confucian classics opened the curriculum to the modern disciplines of the sciences and humanities.
 Instead of social advancement solely through civil service appointments, students could pursue their own interests to prepare for any profession, such as the military.

 In September 1906 Yinchang became Commander-in-Chief in northern Jiangsu province, and two months later, became Army Chief of Staff.
 By September 1908 he was reappointed as Chinese Ambassador to Germany, but because of the autumn military maneuvers in Anhui he delayed his departure.
 Then the sudden death of the Emperor Guangxu on November 14, followed by the death of the Empress Dowager Cixi on the 15th, and the subsequent investiture of Prince Chun as Regent, Yinchang could not proceed to his post until spring 1909.
 The regent Prince Chun wanted to execute Yuan Shikai for his betrayal of his brother the Emperor Guangxu and the Hundred Days' Reform.
 Yinchang pleaded on Yuan Shikai's behalf and Prince Chun commuted his sentence which was to be exile from Beijing.
 On his arrival in Berlin with his wife and entourage, Yinchang, in General's dress, with monocle and sword, was met by the press as a social notable and ladies’ man.
-In 1910 Yinchang was z to China to take up the position of acting President of the Board of War (陸軍部尚書).
+In 1910 Yinchang went to China to take up the position of acting President of the Board of War (陸軍部尚書).
 Reluctant to leave his work in Germany, Yinchang remarked, “I do not think that our country is yet sufficiently far advanced for a man to be able to achieve great results in a short space of time.
 I do not look upon my appointment either as an enviable one or one in which I am likely to be able to achieve any very striking results.”